Nearly a year ago, I weighed 17 pounds more than I do now. I had been gaining two pounds every four months for a long time.

 No, I was not exercising.
 But I was eating the way I always had.

 What was going on with this insidious weight gain?
+(Don’t miss my real talk about a healthier diet.)

 I guessed that’s what happens when you’re in your mid-40s — you just can’t eat the way you used to.
 I assumed my metabolism would slow with every decade.